obiwanus/focus-zig/LOG.md

 # TODO
-- Try to move everything into a single pipeline
+- Create a single pipeline and render cursor and text there
-    - Open all source files and read the code line by line
-    - Write down what I'm trying to achieve
 - Make an open file dialog like in VSCode
 - Fix editing near the end of the buffer (can't get cursor close enough)
 - Multiple cursors